tomviner/OpenTimelineIO/docs/tutorials/write-a-schemadef.md

 contain the data fields you want to have in your class.

-One or more class definitions like this one can be included in a plugin source file, which must then be added to the plugin manifest as shown below:
+One or more class definitions like this one can be included in a plugin source file, which must then be added to the plugin manifest as shown below.

 ## Registering Your SchemaDef Plugin